XueXinping18/ece550/README.md

 # Checkpoint4
-name: Xinping Xue, Haolou Sun
+## name: Xinping Xue, Haolou Sun
-netID: xx99, hs392
+## netID: xx99, hs392

 ### General description
 > There are three units in the processor: the Instruction Memory, the Register File, and the Data Memory.
 The processor will read a 32-bits instruction from the Instruction Memory and converts it into operation code, input address and output address.
 Then, using the operation code, input and output address, the processor will handle the intruction.

 ### opcode_control.v
-> This file decides the signal to write register file port, write data memomry port, and the signal to each mux based on the 5-bits operation code the processor generates.
+> This file decides the signals to write register file port, write data memomry port, and the signal to each mux based on the 5-bits operation code the processor generates.

 ### utility.v
 > This file contains three helper function that will be used in <b> processor.v </b>file: